 Research results

-• anatomical location of the arteries;
+• anatomical location of arteries;

 • places of origin of additional branches;